YWenxi/think-with-images-through-self-calling/recipe/vlm_subagent/README.md

     --log-requests false
 ```

-Next, you can start the training:
+Next, you can start the training (please configure the scripts according to your training experiments first):
 ```bash
 bash recipe/vlm_subagent/run_vlm_subagent_grpo.sh
 ```